 - Beeline: a feature that shows you who likes you.

-- Rematch: enabling subscribers to rematch with any of the prior matches that have already expired after a 24-hour period.
+- Rematch: enabling subscribers to rematch with any prior matches that have already expired after 24 hours.

 - Extend: access to an unlimited number of 24-hour extensions on conversations.